Skip to main content

 8. The AP will automatically call the OmniVista Activation Server.

 9. OmniVista verifies the call home request is from an AWOS AP device, then checks if the AP serial number is already declared in the Device Catalog List for an Organization.
-If found, OmniVista returns the required certificates that the AP needs to initiate a VPN connection to OmniVista Cirrus.
+If found, OmniVista returns the required certificates that the AP needs to initiate a VPN connection to OmniVista Terra.

 10. The AP will then connect with OmniVista Terra.